 Hearing your child needs surgery can be a stressful experience.
 To help manage that anxiety, read about what to expect throughout the whole process.
-From pre-admission to follow-up, the expert team at Arnold Palmer Hospital is here to support your child and family.
+From pre-admission to follow-up, the expert team at Orlando Health Arnold Palmer Hospital for Children is here to support your child and family.

 When your child’s surgeon schedules surgery, the Pre-Admission Testing Center (PAT) is notified.
 The PAT will then set up an in-person appointment or conduct a phone interview 2 to 7 days prior to surgery to gather any necessary medical information.
 Pre-admission testing can include preliminary tests, procedural consents and health screenings by a physician or nurse.